 Well you guys seemed to like the tutorial so heres a Part 2. ¯\_(ツ)_/¯ (thanks for 33 likes!!!)

-If you just came, you’ll have to first see the original post to continue else it might get confusing for you, check it our here.
+If you just came, you’ll have to first see the original post to continue else it might get confusing for you, check it out here.

-Also this tutorial is a bit long might take you a day or 2 days to complete this. (also sorry if it’s a bit complex and confusing for some people, tried explain it as much as I can)
+Also this tutorial is a bit long might take you a day or two to complete this. (also sorry if it’s a bit complex and confusing for some people, tried explain it as much as I can)

 - Recoil, Muzzle flash and sounds

 So in the projectile module I forgot to put

 local Loop and

 dt * 60. here is the editted version: